Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 There are a few signs that your droopy Monstera plant needs more humidity.

-One is brown tips on the leaves.
+One is the brown tips on the leaves.
 This is caused by the leaves losing too much water.

 Another sign is wilting leaves.
 If the Monstera leaves are curling or drooping, this is a sign that the plant is not getting enough moisture.